 See Chapter 2: Around your Desktop to learn more about GNOME and other desktop environments.

-To learn more about dual-booting, which allows you to run Ubuntu side-by-side with another operating system, see Chapter 1: Installation.
+You may want to consider dual-booting, which allows you to run Ubuntu side-by-side with another operating system.
+See Chapter 1: Installation.
+Part I